Coder-PAI/2025_neurips_model_selection_rl/readme.md

 This is an official repository for our paper [**Model Selection for Off-policy Evaluation: New Algorithms and Experimental Protocol (NeurIPS 2025 Poster)**](https://arxiv.org/pdf/2502.08021).
+****
+**It is essential to verify that the target policies, behavior policies, datasets, and function estimates match the correct version for your intended experimental setup.
+For example, using the MF.OFF.G data cache in an MF.G experiment may result in entirely incorrect outcomes.**
+****

 ## Installation
 Below is our recommendation with regard to experiment setup & configuration.